AbhinavMir/abhinavmir.github.io/content/_index.md

 [Here](/about) is why you should hire me.

-`Note: My blog is undergoing reconstruction because I didn't like the old content.
-Some content might be incomplete.`
+`Note: My blog is undergoing reconstruction because I didn't like the old content.`